yotamofek/jquery.iconfield/README.md

 ## Introduction

-This jQuery plugin is used for creating nifty text fields with an icon on the left side.
+This jQuery plugin is used for creating nifty text fields with an icon on either side.

 ![Example of iconfield](https://raw.github.com/yotamofek/jquery.iconfield/master/iconfield.png)